Joshua Frankel

 Animation from Emergent System

-Frankel’s films have been screened with recorded audio by presenters including the Film Society of Lincoln Center, the New Museum, Annecy International Animation Film Festival, Animation Block Party, EMPAC, Wassaic Project, Vimeo Staff Picks, the UN World Urban Forum, and in a shipping container in Berlin.
+Frankel’s work has also been presented by institutions including the Film Society of Lincoln Center, New Museum, Times Square Arts, Amtrak, Annecy International Animation Film Festival, Animation Block Party, EMPAC, Wassaic Project, Vimeo Staff Picks, UN World Urban Forum, and in a shipping container in Berlin.

 He has received awards and fellowships from institutions including Sundance, the NEA, the Graham Foundation, the Jerome Foundation, the New York State Council on the Arts and the Architecture Film Festival of Lund.